New global research highlights the sustained impact of ITNs

 What does the new MAP analysis say about ITN effectiveness?

-It finds that ITNs were responsible for 72% of all malaria cases averted from 2000–2024, making them the most impactful intervention globally.
+It finds that ITNs were responsible for 72% of all malaria cases averted between 2000 and 2024, making them the most impactful intervention globally.

 Has insecticide resistance reduced ITN performance?

-The report shows that ITNs have continued to avert increasing numbers of cases over time.
-The introduction of new-generation ITNs further strengthens impact.
+Despite rising insecticide resistance, ITNs have continued to avert increasing numbers of cases over time, and next-generation ITNs further strengthen their impact.

 Manage cookie consent